Energy-efficient predictive control for connected, automated driving under localization uncertainty: Data-driven Design of and

 Remind that $j_\text{max}$ denotes the maximum update iteration.
-The terminal cost function can be obtained by $V_f(\cdot) = V_f^{j_\text{max}}(\cdot)$. \begin{remark} When calculating the optimal input in \eqref{eq:mpc reform} as per Sec. \ref{sec: Data-driven MPC}, the function $V^j(x)$ does not have to be calculated in prior as the minimization problem \eqref{eq: initial value function} can be incorporated into the problem \eqref{eq:mpc reform} and form a single unified optimization problem as in \eqref{eq: mpc unified}. \end{remark} \begin{theorem} Suppose two assumptions hold for the given problem: (1) the time to cross the upcoming traffic light is unconstrained, and (2) there is no preceding vehicle.
-Consider the value function $V^j(\cdot)$ in \eqref{eq: value function update}.\\ (1) $\forall j \geq 1$, the value function does not increase pointwise:
+The terminal cost function can be obtained by $V_f(\cdot) = V_f^{j_\text{max}}(\cdot)$. \begin{remark} The function $V^j(x)$ does not have to be calculated before computing the optimal input of the proposed MPC because \eqref{eq: value function update} can be incorporated into the proposed MPC and form a single unified optimization problem. \end{remark}